 Under the Income Tax Act, a student has the right to an income tax refund to the extent of the amount spent on training.

 In order to receive an income tax refund, the trainee themself must transfer the amounts paid for the training.
 If the transfers are made by someone else, whether parents, grandparents, brother, sister, or a third party, that person will only receive a refund of income tax if the student at the institute is under 26 years of age.
 Income tax refunds for training expenses are made only for the amounts paid, not according to the payment schedule or submitted invoices.

 The tuition fee for the training is a fee for teaching and study materials.
-Each module includes study materials in Estonian (jim; check this – for the English course!), 40–60 pages per module.
+Each module includes study materials in English, 50–60 pages per module.
 Other costs related to and incurred during the training, including individual therapy, textbooks, transport and catering, plus accommodation and meals during the summer camps, will be covered by the learner.

 At the admission, the participant in training concludes a contract with the Holistic Institute.
 The agreement is concluded by academic years at the beginning of each academic year.

 An approximate estimate of additional costs during the training:

 Participants in the training will receive therapy sessions with holistic regression therapists at a discounted price of €62 for a 2-3 hours session (regular price €80-135).

 During the 2nd academic year, 4 holistic regression therapy sessions at a discounted price of €62 each, a total of €248.